 In December 2015 Tristan Otto came to Europe and to the Museum für Naturkunde in Berlin as the first original T. rex skeleton.
 Since then, the superstar among the dinosaurs has impressed around three million visitors from Berlin and the world about research and nature.
 Nevertheless, at the beginning of 2020, it was time for the Berliners to say goodbye - at least temporarily.
 As part of a cooperation, Tristan Otto will be on display at the Natural History Museum in Copenhagen.
-He will be shown within a special exhibition that starts in April 2020.
+He is the star in the special exhibition "King of Dinosaurs" that started in June 2020.

 Here you can see what happened so far:

 About Tristan Otto:

 Tristan Otto was the first original skeleton of a Tyrannosaurus rex in Europe when he arrived in Berlin and is still one of a few original skeletons outside of North America, where all previous T. rex finds come from.
 The 12 meters long and 4-meter high skeleton of the predatory dinosaur from the Upper Cretaceous period is 65 million years old.
 Its night-black colouration is characteristic of fossils from the so-called Hell Creek Formation, a fossil-rich rock layer in the US state of Montana, where Tristan was found in 2010.